Tantalum-Labs/PyAttackForge/README.md

 )
 ```

-Associate findings to a testcase (overwrites existing):
+Associate findings to a testcase:
 ```python
 client.assign_findings_to_testcase(
     project_id="abc123",